kubernetes/kubernetes/docs/proposals/network-policy.md

 implementation of that policy at the network layer is left up to the chosen networking solution.

-> Note that this proposal does not yet include egress / cidr-based policy, which is still actively undergoing discussion in the SIG.
-These are expected to augment this proposal in a backwards compatible way.

 ## Implementation

 The implmentation in Kubernetes consists of: